 • How can we determine the volume of any prism?

-Note: Have students realize that determining the volume of a prism is determining the area of its base (5 × 4 units) and multiplying it by its height (3 units).
+Note: Support students to realize that determining the volume of a prism involves finding the area of its base (5 × 4 units) and multiplying it by its height (3 units).
 Thus, the volume of a prism can be expressed as follows:

 \(V = area \ of \ the \ base \times height \)